Structural Design for Lateral Loads and Stability

 - Analyze the effect of lateral forces on bracing and structural systems

 - Design braced frames and concrete shear walls for buildings

 The structural stability of buildings depends on their ability to withstand vertical and horizontal loads.
-It is essential to understand stability and loads calculations based on the recent National Building Code of Canada.
-Lateral loads lead to increases in the internal forces and can affect the stability of the whole structure.
+It is essential to understand stability and load calculations based on the recent National Building Code of Canada.
+Lateral loads lead to increases in internal forces and can affect the stability of the whole structure.

 This seminar demonstrates the effect of lateral loads on structures, the requirements and designs of different lateral resisting systems.
-We will discuss theoretical concepts and practical methods to design lateral structural systems in different structures.
+We will discuss theoretical concepts and practical methods to design lateral structural systems in other structures.
 To ensure a thorough understanding, the course also includes several design examples that will be solved in workshops.

 - Wind load theory and calculations

 - Layout considerations of lateral resisting systems